Jump to:

 Q: How Long Will I Be in Treatment?

-A: We recommend at least six weeks.
+A: The minimum period of treatment offered is 28 days.
 However, we accept patients for a minimum of two weeks, depending on their medical condition.
 Some patients require more extended treatment, and their treatment plans are modified as they progress through treatment.

 Q: How Do I Arrange Payment?